haskellfoundation/haskell.foundation/resources/content/pages/contact/contact-en.md

 contact_content:
   contact_page_title: Contact
   contact_page_content: |
-    For general information or volunteer opportunites, please email us at contact@haskell.foundation.
+    For general information or volunteer opportunites, please email us at [contact@haskell.foundation](mailto:contact@haskell.foundation).

     Does your company use Haskell?
-Email us at sponsorship@haskell.foundation.
+Email us at [sponsorship@haskell.foundation](mailto:sponsorship@haskell.foundation) to join the conversation with other enterprise users of Haskell.
 ---